September 11, 2020 Meet the team

 What’s the best piece of advice you’ve gotten?
 The best piece of advice you give?

-My friend once gave me a ceramic piece she made that said “On your way, you’ll be okay” and although that isn’t advice per ce, maybe more of a mantra, I think about these words often.
+My friend once gave me a ceramic piece they made that said “On your way, you’ll be okay” and although that isn’t advice per ce, maybe more of a mantra, I think about these words often.
 Even if you aren’t fully confident in where you are in life, things will pass and all will be better again.
 I feel like this is also the advice I try to pass along to others.